 Only 2 to 5 percent of all spinal injuries occur among children.
 Even so, such injuries in kids, adolescents, and teens often present unique challenges, especially if they need spine surgery.
-Younger patients aren’t always able to clearly verbalize their symptoms, and healing can also be complicated by the stage of growth a child is at when the injury occurs.
+Beverly Hills patients aren’t always able to clearly verbalize their symptoms, and healing can also be complicated by the stage of growth a child is at when the injury occurs.
 Vehicle accidents, hard falls, and sports-related impacts are often the cause of these 5 common spinal injuries in children.

 Affecting the front part of the spine, anterior cord syndrome causes a disruption to the artery that primarily supplies blood to this part of the backbone.
 Children with this type of spinal injury may still feel some sensation, although complex or detailed movement is lost.

 Paralysis or weakness of the arms is among the symptoms often associated with central cord syndrome in children.
 Usually associated with neck injuries, the condition stems from some type of injury to nerve cells or a disruption to nerve pathways.